Exegetical Study Notes on the Greek TextPDF eBook

-A complete copy of this exegetical commentary on the Greek text of the Gospel of Matthew is available for download as a 953p A5 PDF eBook.
+These exegetical notes are available for download in the form a 953p A5 PDF eBook Commentary on the Greek text of the Gospel of Matthew.
 Follow the link at the bottom of the page.

 In every ancient list of the gospels, Matthew is placed first.
 Although we usually hold that Mark was the first of the gospels written and that Matthew used Mark to write his gospel, it is possible that the early Christians knew of the dating of the gospel better than we do.
 Of course, it could be that Matthew was placed first because it was first in importance.
 It is a substantial work, with large blocks of teaching and closely tied to the Old Testament through key texts.
 As with each gospel, Matthew seeks to present a particular view of Jesus.
 Matthew's gospel is not just a recording of the life and teachings of Jesus, rather, it is a theological work in its own right with its own message.